This work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License

 """

-function createbatch(batchsize; maxlen=maxlen, minlen=minlen, outdim=outdim, model=model, songenc=songenc)
+function createbatch(batchsize; maxlen=maxlen, minlen=minlen, outdim=outdim, model=model, songenc=songenc, tokens=tokens)

 Ntrain=batchsize

-xin = (tok=songenc[1].input.tok[:,1:minlen],)
+xin = (token=songenc[1].token[:,1:minlen],)

-xt = model.transformers(model.embed(xin))
+xt = model(xin)

-Xt = similar(xt, size(xt,1), Ntrain)
+CUDA.@allowscalar Xt = Vector{typeof(squeeze(xt.hidden_state))}(undef, Ntrain)

-y = Vector{typeof(Flux.onehot(1, 1:outdim))}(undef, Ntrain)
+CUDA.@allowscalar y = Vector{typeof(Flux.onehotbatch(Flux.onecold(xin.token), tokens))}(undef, Ntrain)

 for i in 1:Ntrain